About Toi Ora

 The Toi Ora story

-Toi Ora began in a small factory space above a spectacles shop in Mount Eden.
-It was first registered under the Charitable Trusts Act (1957) on 13 July 1995.
-As Toi Ora evolved, a larger space was needed, leading its move to another space above a mechanics workshop in Arch Hill.
-Finally, in August 2009, Toi Ora moved to its current location at 6 Putiki Street, Grey Lynn, where a long-held dream of having its own gallery became a reality.
-As the trust began to make a difference and have a positive impact within the wider community, more funding was granted.
-With more space and money for resources, Toi Ora has been able to provide an increasingly diverse programme of classes covering the arts spectrum, and over the years, new and exciting courses continue to be introduced.
+Toi Ora Live Art Trust began in a small factory space above a spectacles shop in Mount Eden in 1995.
+As Toi Ora evolved, the organisation moved to a larger space above a mechanics workshop in Arch Hill.
+Finally, in 2009, Toi Ora moved to its current location in Grey Lynn, where a long-held dream of having its own gallery became a reality.

-Toi Ora Live Art Trust is a unique, shared, creative space located in the heart of Auckland city, for people who have experienced/are experiencing mental health issues.
-Toi Ora Live Art Trust provides an array of visual arts, writing, music and recording classes and workshops that are tutored by professional practitioners with experience and/or an understanding of the issues surrounding mental health.
-Studio space is available for members wishing to work on individual or collaborative projects.
+The Toi Ora Studio is a unique, shared, creative space for people who have experienced/are experiencing mental health issues.
+Toi Ora provides an array of visual arts, writing, music and recording classes that are tutored by professional practitioners with experience and/or an understanding of mental health issues.
+Studio space is available for our artists to work on individual or collaborative projects.
 A range of art materials and resources are available.
-Members are able to explore their creative ideas and potential in this supportive environment.
+Our artists are able to explore their creative ideas and potential in a supportive environment.

 What we do

-Toi Ora is an award-winning arts organisation that provides innovation and leadership in the field of creativity in mental health recovery.
-Our aim is to promote social, intellectual, artistic and creative pursuits that enrich people's lives, improve capacity, and contribute to the destigmatisation around mental health thus encouraging social change.
+As an award-winning arts organisation, Toi Ora provides innovation and leadership in the field of creativity for mental health recovery.
+Our aim is to promote social, intellectual, and creative pursuits that enrich people's lives, improve capacity, and de-stigmatise mental health towards broader social change.
 We provide tutored workshops and classes for people to develop their strengths and potential in the arts in a safe, non-institutional environment.

-We wish to bridge the gap for those who come into contact with mental health/addictions and other support services, with the exploration of creativity as a proven means to enhance recovery and maintain well-being, and opportunity to open a pathway personal recovery, peer support, training and career opportunities.
+We wish to bridge the gap for those who come into contact with mental health, addiction, and other support services with the exploration of creativity as a proven means to enhance recovery and maintain wellbeing.
+Toi Ora opens a pathways to personal recovery, peer support, training and career opportunities.